preciousbata/blood_cell_detect/README.md

 .weights- This contains trained weight for the deep learning model.

-app.py - This contains Flask APIs that receives users input through GUI or API calls, computes the precited value based on our model and returns it.
+app.py - This contains Flask APIs that receives users input through GUI or API calls and the detection code.

-templates - This folder contains the HTML template to allow user to enter health details and displays the predicted probability of having a cardiovascular disease.
+templates - This folder contains the HTML template to allow user to upload images.

 Training the project